 What’s the deal?
 The funnest launderette you’ve ever been to.

-What to drink: A Drunk in Love, with fruit purée, Maras des Bois strawberries and coriander.
+What should I drink?
+A Drunk in Love, with fruit purée, Maras des Bois strawberries and coriander.

 Hidden at the back of a real-life launderette, Le Lavomatic is a classic American-style speakeasy.
 But there’s no need to hide your drinks here – just kick back with a cocktail and enjoy the cosy, one-of-a-kind setting near République.